dustinpfister/hexo_sitesource/source/_drafts/discovery-deterministic-system-getting-started.md

 ## The criteria.

-Do not let the fancy name fool you, a deterministic dynamical system can be very complicated, but they can also be stupid simple as well. regardless of how simple or complex this kind of system is, it should meet certain criteria.
+Do not let the fancy name fool you, a deterministic system can be very complicated, but they can also be stupid simple as well.
+Regardless of how simple or complex this kind of system is, it should meet certain criteria which I would say follows these rules.

 * It has a certain initial state
-* It has one or more methods that change that state over time.
+* It has one or more methods that change that state over time (it's a kind of animation).
 * The methods do not make use of any kind of randomness, user input, or any other kind of data that will result in variations in future states.
-* any frame will be the same as it was last time the simulation ran, assuming the initial state has not changed.
+* Any frame will be the same as it was last time the simulation ran, assuming the initial state has not changed.
 * variation of any kind is only achieved by way of manipulation of the initial state.

 ## The basic box deterministic system

+So a hello world of sorts is in oder for this so lets start with how I would go about setting up just some basic concepts for this, that I can then expand into a full application.